Overview

 Dengue Virus

 Dengue is caused by Dengue virus (DENV), a mosquito-borne flavivirus.
-DENV is a single-stranded RNA positive-strand virus of the family Flaviviridae, genus Flavivirus.
-This genus includes also the West Nile virus, Tick-borne Encephalitis Virus, Yellow Fever Virus, and several other viruses that may cause encephalitis.
+DENV is a single-stranded RNA positive-strand virus of the Flaviviridaegenus Flavivirus.
+This genus also includes the West Nile virus, Tick-borne Encephalitis Virus, Yellow Fever Virus, and other viruses that may cause encephalitis.
 DENV causes a wide range of diseases in humans, from self-limited Dengue Fever (DF) to a life-threatening syndrome called Dengue Hemorrhagic Fever (DHF) or Dengue Shock Syndrome (DSS).
-There are
+There are four antigenically different

 Scroll to Top